 - 1. Incorporate peers within the mobile crisis team; - 2.
-Respond without law enforcement accompaniment unless special circumstances warrant inclusion in order to support true justice system diversion and may include MRT transporting the person served, at the provider's discretion, to an acute care setting under the Baker Act in accordance with F.S.394.462(1)(f); - Implement real-time GPS technology in partnership with the region's crisis call center hub to support efficient connection to needed resources and tracking of engagement; and - Schedule outpatient follow-up appointments in a manner synonymous with a warm hand-off in order to support connection to ongoing care.
+Respond without law enforcement accompaniment unless special circumstances warrant inclusion in order to support true justice system diversion; - 3.
+Implement real-time GPS technology in partnership with the region's crisis call center hub to support efficient connection to needed resources and tracking of engagement; and - 4.
+Schedule outpatient follow-up appointments in a manner synonymous with a warm hand-off in order to support connection to ongoing care.